River Roding

-The River Roding (/ˈroʊdIŋ/) is a river that rises at Molehill Green, Essex, England, then flows south through Essex and London and forms Barking Creek as it reaches the River Thames.
+The River Roding (/ˈroʊdIŋ/) is a river that rises at Molehill Green, Essex, England.
+It then flows south through Essex and London, forming Barking Creek as it reaches the River Thames.

 Course

 The river leaves Molehill Green and passes through or near a group of eight or nine villages in Essex known collectively as the Rodings, as their names are 'Roding' prefixed with various different specific names (High, Margaret, Aythorpe, etc.).
 After Chipping Ongar, the river flows under the M25 motorway by Passingford Bridge and Abridge.